-SMALL TOWN FEEL AND COMMUNITY - WHAT DOES IT MEAN?
+SMALL TOWN FEEL AND COMMUNITY -WHAT DOES IT MEAN?

 Over 150 survey responses cited "Small Town Feel" when asked to list words that represent what they value about Littleton.
 In addition, more than 100 survey responses mentioned "Community" or "Community Feel," and similar comments were made repeatedly during in-person discussions.
 This was not surprising to the planning consultants on the Envision team as they hear these sentiments in most every city they work with, from small burgs of several thousand residents to cities with populations into the hundreds of thousands.
-The challenge is that "small town feel" and "a sense of community" can mean different things to different people, and they remain abstract concepts unless clarified.
-Based on lengthier survey comments, focus groups, community coffee chats, and in-depth discussions at community events, the highly valued "small town feel" and "community feel" that exists in Littleton stems from the following:
+The challenge is that Small Town Feel and Community can mean different things to different people, and they remain abstract concepts unless clarified.
+Based on lengthier survey comments, focus groups, community coffee chats, and in-depth discussions at community events, the Small Town Feel and Community Feel that exists in Littleton and is highly valued stems from the following: